AlienWolfX/UZ801-USB_MODEM/README.md

 On Windows, If you intend to use edl you might encounter this error: `NotImplementedError: Operation not supported or unimplemented on this platform`.
 One way to fix this is by uninstalling the QDLoader 9008 Driver and replacing it with Zadig WinUSB[⁽¹⁾](https://github.com/bkerler/edl/issues/349#issuecomment-2060152724).

 ## Firmware Dump and Restore

+> [!CAUTION]
+> Skipping this step may leave you searching the internet for solutions to fix lost IMEI and unknown network issues (which is nearly non-existent).
+So please be a good potato and create a complete firmware dump before proceeding.

 To enable EDL mode on your device, execute the following command: